rogerclark/photoshop-scripts/README.md

 Place Multiple.jsx
 ------------------

+Displays a dialog where multiple files can be selected, then places each image as a Smart Object onto your document.
 The default "Place" action only supports selecting a single file.
-This action displays a dialog where multiple files can be selected, then places each image as a Smart Object onto your document.